DETAILED ACTION

 Regarding claim 29, Krieger teaches use of a suspension culture ([0130]).

-Claims 1, 4, 7-9, 11-12, 29 and 30 differ from Krieger in that: the heterologous gene comprises a “hybridized genome” generated by selecting a portion of an extinct mammoth genome, selecting a foundational genome of a non-extinct descendant to the mammoth species, identifying an absent gene that is present in the extinct genome and absent from the foundational genome, and combining the foundational genome and the at least one absent gene to generate the hybridized genome (claim 1).
+Claims 1, 4, 7-9, 11-12, 29 and 30 differ from Krieger in that: the heterologous gene comprises a “hybridized genome” generated by selecting a portion of a mammoth genome, selecting a foundational genome of a non-extinct species sharing a common ancestor with the mammoth species, comparing the extinct mammoth genome with the foundational genome to identify an absent gene that does not exist in the foundational genome, and generating a hybridized genome by modifying the foundational genome to integrate the at least one absent gene (claim 1).

 Sanctorum teaches cultured meat products comprising cultured host cells expressing a heterologous myoglobin protein which can be from an extinct mammoth species, such as a woolly mammoth or a steppe mammoth (p.
 1, line 20 to p.
 6, line 21; p.
 19, lines 10-25).
 Sanctorum teaches that the mammoth myoglobin is advantageously stable against oxidation especially at low pH, which stabilizes the color of the meat substitute by resisting oxidation and resists conversion into carcinogenic byproducts (p.
 18, lines 1-12).